 Water supply figures are recorded weekly at the supply points to our customers.
-In previous annual reports, annual figures have been the sum of all readings between 1 July and 30 June - either 52 or 53 weekly readings.
-This year supply figures have been calculated to represent 365/366 day years, so as to make the data more directly comparable between years and consistent with abstraction and production figures, which are recorded daily.
+Annual supply figures have been calculated to represent 365/366 day years, so as to make the data more directly comparable between years and consistent with abstraction and production figures, which are recorded daily.
 The years ended 30 June 1996 and 2000 are based on 366 days.